 - Impressions: the number of times your ad gets displayed.

 - Clicks: the number of times someone clicked on your ad.

-- Click-through-rate (CTR): the number of clicks divided by impressions, to gauge how well your ad converted from viewing to clicking.
+- Click-through-rate (CTR): the number of clicks divided by impressions to gauge how well your ad converted from viewing to clicking.
 The higher your CTR, the better.

 - Advertising cost of sales (ACOS): how much you spend for every dollar you make, calculated via total spend divided by total sales.
 The lower your ACOS, the better.

 - Learn how to interpret your results.
-“If your ad has low impressions, focus on improving your targeting method.
-You can use automatic targeting, which helps with getting more impressions and optimize your conversions (getting someone to buy) from there.
-If your CTR is low, look at your book cover.
-If overall sales are low, your ACOS may be too high.”
+If your ad has low impressions, focus on improving your targeting method.
+You can use automatic targeting, which helps get more impressions and optimize your conversions (getting someone to buy) from there.
+If your CTR is low, you may have to work on your book cover.
+If overall sales are low, your ACOS may be too high.

 - Experiment with your targeting options.
 Try setting the goal to have people like and follow your Facebook author page.
-Building a following for your author brand can reap rewards in the long run.
+Building a following for your brand can reap the rewards in the long run.